Request Book Pay Pay Like Us Like us on Facebook Reviews Read Our Reviews Call Give us a Call Map View our Map

 Man in need of emergency dentistry holding cheek

-While the steps to manage a dental emergency can vary, you should always start by giving our office a call.
-This gives you a chance to schedule an appointment and get helpful advice from our team on what to do next.
-Before you do arrive, there are ways you can improve your situation and make yourself more comfortable.
+While the steps to managing a dental emergency can vary, always start by giving our office a call.
+This gives you a chance to book a visit and get crucial advice on what to do next.
+That said, you can take steps to improve your situation before you arrive for your appointment.
 Below, you’ll find our tips to handle everything from tooth pain to knocked-out teeth and more!

 Understanding the Cost of Emergency Visits